imperionite/marmite/README.md

 - **HSTS Settings**: We specify a long duration for HSTS (1 year) and include subdomains, ensuring that all communications are conducted over HTTPS.

+### Security Practices and Incident Remediation

+#### OpenSSL Keys and Certificates Management

+As part of our project's security implementation, we use OpenSSL to generate SSL certificates for secure HTTPS communication.
+However, during development, an oversight led to the accidental exposure of private keys and certificates in the public repository.
+This was promptly detected by GitGuardian, a tool we use for automated secrets detection.

+To remediate this issue and prevent future occurrences:

+1. **Immediate Action Taken**:
+   - The exposed keys and certificates were immediately revoked and replaced with new ones.
+   - All related commits were removed from the repository's history to ensure the sensitive data is no longer accessible.

+2. **Preventive Measures**:
+   - The `ssl` directory containing keys and certificates has been added to the `.gitignore` file to prevent accidental inclusion in future commits.
+   - We have integrated GitGuardian into our development workflow to continuously monitor for exposed secrets in real-time.

+3. **Best Practices Moving Forward**:
+   - Sensitive files, such as private keys and certificates, will be stored securely outside the repository.
+   - Environment variables will be used to manage sensitive configurations wherever applicable.
+   - Regular audits will be conducted to ensure compliance with security best practices.

+By addressing this incident transparently and implementing robust preventive measures, we aim to uphold the highest standards of security in our project.

 <a name="scalability"></a>